JX-Master/LunaSDK/README.md

 1. [minizip-ng](https://github.com/zlib-ng/minizip-ng) for zip archive file reading/writing (zlib License).

 All SDKs are either embedded in the project, or can be fetched automatically by xmake scripts, the user does not need to install them manually.

+The following SDKs are not directly used Luna SDK, but part of their design and implementation is referred when developing similar functionalities in Luna SDK:

+1. [jsondiffpatch.net](https://github.com/wbish/jsondiffpatch.net) when developing the variant differential library (MIT License).
+2. [DirectXMath](https://github.com/microsoft/DirectXMath) when developing the math library (MIT License).

 ## License
 Luna SDK is licensed under the zlib/libpng license, see [LICENSE.txt](./LICENSE.txt) for more information.